Work-Study Guidelines and Opportunities

 Will work-study earnings this year adversely affect my financial aid award next year?

 No, just the opposite is true.
 All earnings from employment this year will be included in next year's financial aid need analysis except those earnings from a need-based employment program.

 You may be considered for employment in many college departments or divisions, both on-campus and at off-campus centers.
 Delta College also has work-study agreements with certain off-campus, non-profit organizations.
 Such associations include schools and libraries, as well as social service, recreation, youth and community service organizations.
 Jobs related to a student’s major can frequently be obtained.

 How will I find my work-study job?

 Contact the Delta College Career Services Office.
-You will not be paid as a work-study student unless your employer gets a referral form from you, and returns it to Delta College Career Services.
-Even if you are returning to a former job, or have found your own job opening on campus, you must have a referral for the current academic year.
-Students are also required to attend a work-study workshop.
+You will not be paid as a work-study student unless your employer gets a referral form from you and returns it to the Delta College Human Resources Office.
+Even if you are returning to a former job, or have found your own job opening on campus, you must have a referral form for the current academic year.

 If you need special accommodations call (989) 686-9077 or from Midland/Auburn (989) 495-4000, Ext.
 9077.